 - Caloundra State Primary School.

-The trial is expected to be conducted from early 2019 until late June 2020.
+While this funding application was unsuccessful, our efforts were rewarded with a successful grant from Sport Australia’s ‘Move It AUS’ program in early 2019.
+The trial will be conducted from July 2019 until late June 2020.
 We Ride Australia has committed to co-fund the trial with the Sunshine Coast Council, Stocklands and corporate partners.

 - Increase children walking, scooting and riding to school on the Sunshine Coast.

 - Increase the safety for all children whatever way they travel to school

 - Alleviate traffic congestion and improve safety around schools

 - Improve health outcomes for children and their families

 - Increase physical activity levels for school students

 - Trial of an integrated national approach for a national Safe Routes to School scheme enabling 3.7 million Australian children greater opportunity to be active and healthy.

 The RideScore Sunshine Coast trial is designed to address the challenges for local independent travel to school by students walking, scooting and cycling.
 The challenges for independent travel to school are widely recognised by Australian governments at all levels, by health experts and the community and a response that addresses this lack of physical activity by our children and young people and options for safe travel to school is broadly recognised as an issue of national significance and one worth solving.

 We Ride Australia is a signatory to the Australian Health Policy Collaboration’s ‘Active school travel: pathways to a healthy future’ policy.
 Download here.